A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Introduction

 Radio interferometry significantly enhances the spatial resolution of radio observations through the technique of aperture synthesis\textsuperscript{\citep{Thompson2017}}, enabling resolution comparable to that achieved at optical wavelengths.
 Modern radio interferometric arrays, such as the LOw Frequency ARray (LOFAR\textsuperscript{\citep{van_Haarlem2013}}) and the Karl G. Jansky Very Large Array (VLA), routinely achieve sub-arcsecond angular resolution\textsuperscript{\citep{Dzib2025}}, which is crucial for resolving the morphology and internal structure of astrophysical sources.
 In parallel, significant advances in receiver technology, correlator performance, and survey strategies have led to dramatic improvements in the sensitivity and survey efficiency of modern radio interferometric arrays\textsuperscript{\citep{Best2023}}.
 Together, these developments have established radio continuum observations as a powerful tool for a broad range of astrophysical studies.

 Despite these advances, interferometric imaging is fundamentally limited by incomplete sampling of the spatial-frequency (\emph{uv}) plane, as determined by the number of antennas, the array configuration, and Earth-rotation synthesis.
-Consequently, interferometers do not directly recover the full {large-scale structures} accessible to single-dish telescopes, and the resulting images are intrinsically limited in dynamic range by residual sidelobes and calibration errors.
+Consequently, owing to the lack of short and zero spacings, interferometers resolve out large-scale extended structures that are readily accessible to single-dish telescopes, and the resulting images are intrinsically limited in dynamic range by residual sidelobes and calibration errors.
 In addition, the raw visibilities measured by an interferometer encode both the sky signal and systematic instrumental and atmospheric responses, and therefore cannot be directly interpreted as the intrinsic sky brightness distribution.

 To correct these systematic effects, standard radio interferometric data reduction employs direction-independent calibration, which aims to correct instrumental and atmospheric response errors that are assumed to be uniform across the field of view.
 These include absolute flux-density scaling, instrumental delay calibration, bandpass calibration, complex gain calibration, and self-calibration.
 Together, these steps account for time- and frequency-dependent instrumental responses, as well as first-order atmospheric effects\textsuperscript{\citep{Thompson2017}}, significantly reducing residual phase and amplitude errors—such as those induced by large-scale atmospheric fluctuations\textsuperscript{\citep{Perley1999}}, and thereby improving image fidelity and dynamic range.